cspr-rad/kairos-spec/src/spec.typ

 - [tag:FRA00] The user should be able to see its validium account balance immediately when it's queried (either through the CLI or web-UI)
 - [tag:FRA01] Anyone should be able to see all validium account balances through the CLI, web-UI and API

-=== Post-PoC: Query all transfers given filters

-- [tag:FRA02] The user should be able to see all the past transactions involving its validium account (TODO discuss whether we actually need this for this MVP)

-Filters could be that one party is involved (i.e. "give me all data related to this institution") or time-bounded.

 === Verification

 - [tag:FRV00] Anyone should be able to query and verify proofs of the validiums state changes caused by deposit/withdraw/transfer interactions at any given time